getgrav/grav-learn/pages/2/10.grav-premium/03.mailroom/10.campaigns/doc.md

 ## Test two subjects

-Tick **Test two subjects** and write **The other subject**.
+Check **Test two subjects** and write **The other subject**.
 Some of the audience gets one subject and some the other, and everybody else gets whichever did better.
 Only the subject differs.

 - **How much of the list is tested**: 10 to 50 percent (default 20).
 - **How long to wait before the winner goes out**: 1, 2, 4, 8 or 24 hours (default 4), counted from the moment the campaign starts.